gamblevore/jeebox/README.md

 Jeebox is single-threaded right now.

 Jeebox is being used for one large real-world project right now, my unreleased compiler `Speedie`.
 In fact, the source code for Jeebox, is written in Jeebox!
-Imagine trying to write a JSON parser in JSON, impossible ;) I'll release `Speedie` at some point in the future anyhow.
+Imagine trying to write a JSON parser in JSON, impossible ;) because JSON can't describe code.
+But Jeebox can describe code, data and meaning, so with Jeebox it is possible.
+I'll release `Speedie` at some point in the future anyhow.
 Releasing Jeebox was a big enough job!